AlexEMG/Docker4DeepLabCut/README.md

 ```
 GPU=1 bash ./dlc-docker run -d -p 2351:8888 -e USER_HOME=$HOME/DeepLabCut --name alex_GPU1 dlc_user/dlc_tf1.2
 ```
+Do not run this with sudo.
 Now you can enter your container in the terminal, or via a browser interface:

  - Enter the container via the terminal (to get terminal access in container):
 ```